simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 Inside the embedding and transformer blocks of DistilBERT are weights that have already been pre-trained on millions of text examples.
 By default, when using DistilBERT as a classifier, all of these weights are updated during training and the entire model is fine-tuned on the new data.
 However, since my labelled dataset is relatively small, I chose to freeze a large portion of the model’s weights and only update the weights in the last few layers.
 This helps reduce the chance of overfitting while allowing the model to adapt to the data.

 During fine-tuning, the embedding for the `[CLS]` token is updated so that it acts like a summary of the input text.
-This updated [CLS] embedding is the only one passed to the classifier layer.
+This updated `[CLS]` embedding is the only one passed to the classifier layer.
 Previously, this `[CLS]` token indicates the start of an embedding and does not provide a summary.
 By only passing the CLS embedding, the classifier can be fairly simple (single dense layer).

 ## Implementation

 #### **Step 1: Separate out the emails and labels**

 As with training the classifier models before, I start by separating the emails and their labels.
-I also encode the labels as before.
+I also encode the labels.

 #### **Step 2: Split X and y**